dabamos/openadms-node/README.md

 $ python3 -m pip install -U -r requirements.txt
 $ python3 openadms.py
 ```

+On Linux, you need to install the development headers for Python 3.

 ## Licence
 OpenADMS is licenced under the [European Union Public